Internet in Nigeria: Internet security in Nigeria

 71% of Nigerian business were exposed to ransomware attack in first quarter of 2021.

 In a bid to provide a smart, secured and sustainable nation, ESET is set to provide a 5G network for major cities across Nigeria.
-With the volume of financial transactions from January to August 2022 which amounts to 554.4 billion dollars then there is adequate need for improved cyber security.
+With the volume of financial transactions from January to August 2022 amounting to 554.4 billion dollars, there was an adequate need for improved cyber security.